 Visitors to schools, such as parents, suppliers of goods and services, to carry out maintenance etc do not routinely need to be vetted before being allowed onto school premises.
-However, such visitors should be managed by school staff and their parents and management within the school should be restricted as paeds require school staff and their access to areas and movement within the school should be restricted as needs require.
+However, such visitors should be managed by school staff and their access to areas and movement within the school should be restricted as needs require.

 Visitors should be: